After Labor Day, supplies of fresh summer corn start to dwindle.

 Note that except for Mexican elote, these are flavor ideas we created.
 They are not served in their designated country.

 Corn as we know it today is very different from the wild corn that was discovered and cultivated by the peoples living in what is now Mexico.
-It is a cereal grain, and the original wild grass, called teosinte, had thin sprigs with with tiny kernels (” rel=”noopener” target=”_blank”>see image).
+It is a cereal grain, and the original wild grass, called teosinte, had thin sprigs with tiny kernels (” rel=”noopener” target=”_blank”>see image).

 Scientists believe that people in central Mexico developed corn at least 7,000 years ago.
 Over the millennia, the ears of maize (corn) we know today were bred to be larger and larger, with larger kernels.